-Sediment -- Be aware that older, more honestly or naturally made wines, throw a sediment the older the wine is.
-Usually in 10 years and definitely in 15 years in reds and about 25 years in whites, you should see a sediment growing at the bottom of the bottle and collecting in the area they call the punt.
+Sediment -- Be aware that older, more honestly or naturally made wines, throw a sediment.
+The older the wine the greater the sediment.
+Usually in 10 years; definitely in 15 years in reds and about 25 years in fine whites, you should see a sediment growing at the bottom of the bottle and collecting in the area they call the punt.
 It is why the older the wine, the more carefully you have to handle it.
 With age, all the tannins, sulfites and other harsh things to fall out of the wine.
 It is one reason, the older the wine, the better it tastes .... to a point!
-Wine is like everything, it rises to an optimum point and then it inevitably declines.
-(See Aging in the tab marked Other Rules of Wine).
+Wine is like everything, including our bodies and civilizations, it rises to an optimum point and then it inevitably declines.
+Keeping that in mind when you purchase wine will optimize your purchase.
+Sediment is a good thing!
+Think of the sediment as the smoothing out of flavors and calming down harshness..
+(Also reference Aging in the tab marked Other Rules of Wine).

 Sulfites -- Sulfites are a natural product of fermentation.
 Therefore, they are found in wine, yogurt, beer, vinegar etc. If you get headaches, it may not be sulfites but imbibing wines that are too young or wines that are too cheap!
-(Reference my comments above).
+(Reference my comments above and about wine and sugar).
 At any rate, sulfites are measured in parts per million and generally a low sulfite wine will be around 35 PPM.
 American regulations require that American produced wine be 10ppm or less to be labeled sulfite-free.
-However, since sulfite levels fall off with age and the wine is tested at time of bottling .... well....you be the judge of what you can tolerate and afford!
+However, since sulfite levels fall off with age and the wine is tested at time of bottling; well, you be the judge of what you can tolerate and afford!

 Water and Wine -- A good rule of thumb, especially when drinking young wine, is to have a glass of water for every glass of wine you consume.
-Dehydration minimally could lead to a headache the day after!
+Otherwise, dehydration could lead to a headache the day after!
+I even recommend having water at a wine tasting party.

 White versus Red Wine -- Generally, white dehydrates less than red due to the more powerful elements coming out of the skins of red grapes.
 The exception to this is a sweet wine such as Sauternes since its heavy sugar content further dehydrates.
 Keep in mind, however, that a cheap white, with lots of residual sugar/fructose to hide the quality, will likely be more trouble to your body than a quality, aged red.
-Just as some restaurants add sugar to avoid cooking a tomato sauce all day to "sweeten" it, there is a similar quality shortcut in winemaking in leaving behind a lot of grape sugar!
+Just as some restaurants add sugar to avoid cooking a tomato sauce all day to "sweeten" it, there is a similar quality shortcut in winemaking in leaving behind a lot of grape sugar or adding it to the wine.
 Again, excluding well made, intentionally sweet, late harvest wines such as Sauternes, the rule is that the drier the wine, the better the bottle.
+The younger the wine, the more likely it is to still have things that cause headaches in it.

 Wine and Dehydration